 Toward those ends, we propose a computational model that we ultimately intend to calibrate with data from post-secondary education in the USA (e.g., the data on which the VIRTUAL U simulation is based).
-Our model is a progression of three increasingly refined variants.
-Following exhortations in the literature (e.g., Axelrod (1997)), the first variant "reverse-engineers" and somewhat generalizes (especially the classifier system) an influential model of decentralized markets consisting of locally interacting boundedly rational and heterogeneous agents, Vriend (1995).
-This variant of our model is meant to establish a baseline and reference point that ties our refined versions to the literature.
-Indeed, we have been able to replicate reasonably well Vriend's results (e.g., the service ratio approaching 1, approximately one third of consumers patronizing previously attended firms, etc.) Since his model presented a decentralized market with buyers and sellers not stratified by quality (as buyers and sellers of post-secondary education in the USA surely are), we introduce in our second variant (from here on "Q-model") stratification by quality both of buyers and sellers.
-Our third variant (from here on "QES-model") adds to the Q-model a new kind of firm that distinguishes it from other firms by its cost configuration, namely economies of scale.
-The QES- and Q-models are the computational laboratories in which we study the invasion of traditional higher education by publicly traded, degree-granting providers, their likely future trajectories, and the various other issues already mentioned.
+Our model is a progression of three increasingly refined ("nested") variants.
+Following exhortations in the literature to concatenate new computational models with predecessors, e.g., (Axelrod 1997), the first variant of our model "reverse-engineers" and somewhat generalizes (especially the classifier system) an influential model of decentralized markets consisting of locally interacting boundedly rational and heterogeneous agents (Vriend 1995).
+This variant of our model is meant to establish a baseline and reference point that ties the other two variants of our model to the literature by using his basic set-up and parameterization.
+Indeed, we have been able to replicate reasonably well Vriend's results (e.g., the service ratio approaching 1, approximately one third of consumers patronizing previously attended firms, etc.) Since his model presented a decentralized market with buyers and sellers not stratified by quality (as buyers and sellers of post-secondary education in the USA surely are), we introduce in our second variant (from here on "Qmodel") stratification by quality both of buyers and sellers.
+Our third variant (from here on "QES-model") adds to the Q-model a new kind of firm that is distinguished from other firms by its cost configuration, namely economies of scale.
+The QES- and Q-models are the computational laboratories in which we study the invasion into traditional higher education by publicly traded, degreegranting providers, their likely future trajectories, and the various other issues already mentioned.